IHE/ITI.Finance/input/pagecontent/ITI-YY3.md

 ##### 2:3.YY3.4.1.3 Expected Actions

-The Beneficiary Manager SHALL process the query to retrieve the enrollment response(s) that match the search parameters given and return a [Search Enrollment Response Response Message](#query-response) or an error as per <{{site.data.fhir.path}}search.html#errors>.
+The Beneficiary Manager SHALL process the query to retrieve the enrollment response(s) that match the search parameters given,  and if successful, with an `HTTP 200` (OK) and a [Search Enrollment Response Response Message](#query-response) or an error as per <{{site.data.fhir.path}}search.html#errors>.

 <a name="query-response"></a>